The Main Teacher, Tony North

 I teach all the workshops, in the area shown on this map.

-Terry Briody is now teaching the Anglo-Saxons workshop - see map for the area he covers (this area is larger than Tony's).
+Terry Briody delivers the Anglo-Saxons workshop - see map for the area he covers (this area is larger than Tony's).
 Terry has many years' experience in education primarily as an art teacher.
 He also has a background in agronomy and geology - see Terry's CV here.
 He plans to do more Time Trips workshops in the future.